benzaita/dockerized-cli/README.md

 dockerized 🏗❤️
 ================

+Easily Docker-ize your build/development environment and seamlessly run commands inside it.

 _dockerized_ is a tool for seamlessly executing commands in a container.
 It takes care of the details so you can run a command in a container as if it was running on your machine - just prepend any command with `dockerized exec` to have it run in the container.

 This is especially useful for building things.
 For example, if your project needs Java and Maven to build, you can put these build dependencies in a Dockerfile and then just replace `mvn` with `dockerized exec mvn`.
 If your tests need a Postgresql database to run, add that in a Docker Compose file and just run `dockerized exec mvn test`.